English | Lietuviškai

 $ ls /usr/sbin

-You can use the Peropesis man pages in order to know exactly, what each programs is for and how to use these programs.
-For more information about the man program, see the Help chapter below.
+To know exactly what each program in these directories is for and how to use these programs, you can use the man pages.
+For more information about the man program, see the chapter Program man.

 6. Help